VerPlaPoS

 Short description

-For the practical testing of alternative packaging and communication with retailers and end customers, suitable materials are being developed, samples produced and appropriate specifications drawn up for incoming and outgoing processes for manufacture and recycling.
-Various packaging alternatives for the food sector are then manufactured at IVV on a pilot-plant scale for pilot applications or produced by industrial partners.
-These patterns represent different approaches to avoid or reduce the use of plastics.
+For the practical testing of alternative packaging and communication with retailers and end customers, suitable materials were being developed, samples produced and appropriate specifications drawn up for incoming and outgoing processes for manufacture and recycling.
+Various packaging alternatives for the food sector were then manufactured at IVV on a pilot-plant scale for pilot applications or produced by industrial partners.
+These patterns represented different approaches to avoid or reduce the use of plastics.

 WP 6 Avoidance of plastic along the entire textile supply chain